bitcoin-sv/gitbook-spv-wallet/developers-guide/developer-docs/spv-wallet/notifications.md

 Channels of type `(chan *models.RawEvent)` can be added to the notification-service.
 The service will send new events to all registered channels.
 This approach allows for future extensibility, such as adding support for WebSockets, gRPC, and other communication methods.

-When the client calls `subscribe/unsubscribe` endpoint with `url` provided, the state of db webhooks table is updated and then the webhook-manager updates instances of `webhook-notifier`s.
+When the client calls `subscribe/unsubscribe` endpoint with `url` provided, the state of db webhooks table is updated and then the webhook-manager updates instances of `webhook-notifiers`.

 During synchronisation to the new state of webhooks, the manager can: